davidbarbi3r/davidbarbi3r/README.md

 - 🔭 I’m currently working on a python API & a cryptocurrency bridge from L2 to L1 with Next.js and TypeScript

-- 🌱 I’m currently learning Python & Solidity
+- 🌱 I’m currently improving my backend skills and building some next.js apps

 - ❓ Ask me about anything related to MERN stack and related technologies & I'll try to answer 💬